sva1sva/HackerEarth-Solutions/Online Programming/Micro and Array Update/README.md

 -   The space separated array elements are taken as input from user.

--   At the same time, we find the minimum element in the array.
+-   After that, we find the minimum element in the array.

 -   If minimum element is greater than K, we print 0 else we print value of (K - minimum element) as the answer.